Higher dimensional rotating black hole solutions in quadratic $f(R)$ gravitational theory and the conserved quantities: Rotating black hole solutions

-We note that the static configuration (\ref{m5}) can be recovered as a special case when the rotation parameters $a_\ell$ equal zero.
-It is important to stress on the fact the when the physical quantities $c_1$ for $N=4$ and $c_2$ for $N>4$ are vanishing we get an odd AdS spacetime.
-It is an easy task to show that the resulting limiting metric is a Minkowski spacetime by calculating its curvature components and show that they are all vanishing identically.
+Of note, the static configuration (\ref{m5}) can be recovered as a special case when the rotation parameters $a_i$ equal to 0.
+It should stressed that when the physical quantities $c_1$ for $N=4$ and $c_2$ for $N>4$ are vanishing, we obtain an odd AdS spacetime\footnote{{Of note, black hole solutions (\ref{m11}) and (\ref{m1}) are created by coordinate transformation and are new because they involve a rotation term which will be responsible for creating non-vanishing value of spatial momentum, as we will be discussing in Section \ref{S4}.} }.

-Finally, it should be stressed that the coordinate transformations (\ref{t3}) are admitted locally but not globally \cite{Lj95, Aa2} due to the fact that the compactified angular coordinate $\phi$ is mixed with the temporal coordinate $t$ by the coordinate transformations.
-This fact has been discussed in \cite{Sj82} by pointing out that if the first Betti number for the manifold is a non-zero value, the global diffeomorphisms, by which two spacetimes can be connected, do not exist and hence there is a new manifold parameterized globally by the rotation parameters $a$.
+Finally, it should be stressed that coordinate transformations (\ref{t3}) are admitted locally but not globally \cite{Lemos:1994xp, Awad:2002cz} because the compactified angular coordinate $\phi$ is mixed with the temporal coordinate $t$ by coordinate transformations.
+This fact has been discussed in \cite{Stachel:1981fg} by pointing out that if the first Betti number for the manifold is a non-zero value, the global diffeomorphisms, by which two spacetimes can be connected, do not exist thus there is a new manifold that is parameterized globally by the rotation parameters $a_i$.
 The solution given by Eq. (\ref{m11}) shows that the first Betti number is one of these solutions for the cylindrical or toroidal horizons.
-The same analysis can be applied for the coordinate transformation (\ref{t1}), for which the first Betti non-zero number is derived by the compactification of the certain numbers of the angular coordinates in $(N-2)$ dimensional, $\phi_i$, to the submanifold of the solution.
-In this paper, we call these coordinates as the rotation parameters of the solution.
+The same analysis can be applied to the coordinate transformation (\ref{t1}), for which the first Betti non-zero number is derived by the compactification of certain numbers of the angular coordinates in $(N-2)$-dimensional, $\phi_i$, to the submanifold of the solution.
+In this study, we call these coordinates as rotation parameters of the solution.